This page contains known issues that can occur while using the Survey123 field app to complete a survey and provides suggestions to resolve them.

 This can occur when a survey has hidden or calculate fields with the wrong data type.
 The data type of a calculation is dependent on the data type of each element of the calculation.
 The XLSForm default binding type for a calculation question is string.
 To overwrite this default, add a column to your spreadsheet called bind::type and enter the required type (for example, int or decimal).

 The specified feature could not be updated

 This can occur when attempting to send an edited survey that contains a repeat in versions of the Survey123 field app that do not support it.
 Editing of surveys that contain repeats is supported in the Survey123 field app at version 2.4 and later.

 Unsupported spatial reference when downloading maps

 If your device or app crashes while you're completing a survey, the survey response is recoverable.
-Any change in focus in the survey, for example, the user activating a new question, will trigger the contents of all previously completed questions being written to an autosave.json file.
-This file exists in the My Surveys folder during survey entry and is called on if the app exits abnormally before the survey could be properly written back to the database.
+Any change in focus in the survey—for example, the user activating a new question—will trigger the contents of all previously completed questions being written to an autosave.json file.
+This file exists in the My Surveys folder during survey entry and is used if the app exits abnormally before the survey could be properly written back to the database.

 On startup, the Survey123 field app checks for the presence of the autosave file.
 If found, you will be notified that a survey response has been recovered, displaying the survey name and instance name.

 Selecting Discard survey will delete the autosave.json file, losing the recovered data.
 Continue survey will open the survey, populating it with the recovered data.
 The autosave.json file is automatically deleted when a survey is successfully completed or saved as a draft.